MrQubo/Discord-Expanded/README.md

 The changes made by this script might get overwritten by Discord update, if this happens run `./install.py` again.

+Install scripts only work on Linux, on other platforms you can also try opening electron console (Ctrl+Shift+I) and pasting code from `discord-expanded.js` directly into console, but the changes will be gone as soon as you restart the app.

 <!-- `--permament` isn't yet implemented, maybe (._.)
 I'll get to it sometime later.  -->
 <!-- Howerver, the changes made that way won't be permament and will be overwritten
    - on the next Discord update.
 To prevent this from happening you have to run